IAMColumbia/fsharp/fsharp.md

     Function composition is a mathematical concept of combining 2 functions into a third function $$f\circ g(x) = f(g(x))$$ $$h = g\circ f$$ $$h(x) = f(g(x))$$

     F# uses the &ldquo;>>&rdquo; operator to compose functions and combine them into a new function.
 Take the following example where we have 2 partial applications of the add function and we compose them together into a third function.
+Composition is a valuable tool to at least be aware of because it happens all the time under the hood.

         let add1 = add 1
         let add2 = add 2